SwordfishBE/GetSpawners/README.md

 Ever wanted to move a mob spawner?
 With GetSpawners, you can now pick up and move monster spawners.
 When a player mines a spawner with a Silk Touch pickaxe, the spawner drops as an item and keeps its mob type.

+With this mod, you can give yourself a spawner containing any mob that has a spawn egg in Minecraft using a simple command.

+The mod has permissions support using LuckPerms.

 ---

 ## ✨ Features